The four weeks of June — weeks 22-26 on your refrigerator calendar— are, year after year, some of the trucking industry’s most strenuous.

 How Does The End of Quarter Two Impact Capacity?

-As we edge toward the end of the second quarter, halfway through the calendar year, businesses across the U.S. will be distributing their inventories and fulfilling their supply chains.
+As we edge toward the end of the second quarter, halfway through the calendar year, businesses across the U.S. will be distributing their inventories and fulfilling their supply chain commitments.
 This is done in anticipation of quarterly reporting and analysis as these businesses strategize for the upcoming quarter.

 These companies will increase their demand for capacity as they move commodities in anticipation of quarter end, tightening the market even further.